Table of Contents

-- In your Segment workspace, create a project for your application and enable Amplitude as one of your integrations.
+- Create a project in Segment: In your Segment workspace, create a project for your application and enable Amplitude as one of your integrations.

-- Similarly, create an app for your data on Amplitude.
-This will generate an API key for you.
+- Create a project in Amplitude: Similarly, create an project for your data on Amplitude.
+This will generate an API Key for you.

-- Input your new Amplitude API key into Segment’s Amplitude integration settings panel.
+- Input your Amplitude API Key: Input your new Amplitude API Key into Segment’s Amplitude integration settings panel.

-- Decide how you would like to integrate Amplitude and Segment and install the correct Segment library with your chosen integration type for your application.
+- Decide on an integration: Decide how you would like to integrate Amplitude and Segment and install the correct Segment library with your chosen integration type for your application.
 See the setup guide at the end for more detailed steps.

-trackmethods in your application to assign User IDs and track user events.
+trackmethods in your application to assign User IDs and track events.

 Pros & Cons of Client-Side Bundled Integration